Rural Business Case Study: Lynton Lasers

 “With strong sales growth expected in both the UK and new export markets, we were keen to invest in our production facilities and open a new clinic and training centre.
 This project has been the largest single investment in our history and receiving the rural grant funding has been vital to ensure our continued growth.
 We now have facilities which will enable us to grow sales and meet the ever-increasing demand for our lasers” Dr Jonathan Exley Ph.D.
 MBA, Managing Director

-Lynton Lasers Ltd, based in Holmes Chapel, is the UK’s leading Laser & IPL (Intense Pulsed Light) manufacturer that specialises in the manufacture and supply of aesthetic and surgical lasers to private clinics and the NHS as well as a scientific division developing laser technology to clean and preserve ancient artifacts in museums.
+Lynton Lasers Ltd, based in Holmes Chapel, is the UK’s leading Laser & IPL (Intense Pulsed Light) manufacturer that specialises in the manufacture and supply of aesthetic and surgical lasers to private clinics and the NHS as well as a scientific division developing laser technology to clean and preserve ancient artefacts in museums.
 With over 20 years experience, the business is not just renowned for developing cutting-edge products but is also leading the market in providing outstanding after-sales and customer support.

 Lynton holds a confident position in the UK marketplace, but has recognised the need to expand into other markets.
 The business has invested in developing new technology to expand its product range, developing and launching Excelight & 3JUVE in preparation for accessing the export marketplace.